Sudan is the only male northern white rhino left worldwide

 “Sudan is currently old and may not be able to naturally mount and mate with a female,” he says.

-"There has been recorded mating between different pairs over the last few years, but not conceptions," Paul says.
-"Based on a recent health examination conducted, both animals have a regular estrus cycle, but no conception has been recorded."
+“There has been recorded mating between different pairs over the last few years, but not conceptions,” George Paul, the deputy veterinarian at the conservancy, said.
+“Based on a recent health examination conducted, both animals have a regular estrus cycle, but no conception has been recorded.”

 And if one is not recorded soon, the beloved animal will go extinct.